 Unlike hotels, you’re likely not to find toiletries at the hostel.
 Don’t be shocked to go to the bathroom and not find shampoo or soap.
-So to avoid the shock, carry your own toiletries.
+So to avoid the shock, add toiletries to your hostel checklist.

 Here are some of the items that should be in your travel toiletry kit.

 8. Packing cubes.

 This is a must carry item while packing for a hostel.
 In some hotels electricity is not guarded 24/7, you don’t want to be caught up in total darkness when that happens.
 Or you don’t want to be “that person” that switches on the light when everyone else is sleeping in the wee hours of the night.
 So a headlamp can work perfectly when that happens.
 You can shop one from here.